The Best Hiking Clothes for Any Budget

 Runner-Up: REI Merino Midweight Half-Zip ($43.99)

-Pros: Squirrel is convinced this will keep you warm and snug.
-He’s worn his on super cold days.
+Pros: The Merino will keep you warm and snug.

 Best Hiking Tee’s for Women

 I’ve been frustrated at the lack of options for women’s hiking tees.
 Why is it so hard to put a graphic on there?
-All the sudden it’s $20 more?!?
+Or account for boobs?
+All the sudden it’s $20 more if even one of those criteria are met?!?
 Outrageous.
 Needless to say, here are my favs.

 High-End: Women’s Vapor Tee by Duckworth ($60)